 - May decline to make statements.
 A refusal to answer questions shall not be interpreted unfavorably with respect to that party’s position; and

 - May decline to appear at the hearing.
-The refusal of person(s) against whom the issue is lodged shall not be interpreted as evidence that the issue is valid.
+The refusal of the respondent(s) shall not be interpreted as evidence that the issue is valid.

-The decision will be sent to both parties, the major advisor, the graduate program coordinator and/or department head, the Dean of the school or college in which the issue occurred, and to the Dean of The Graduate School within ten (10) business days from the date of the hearing.
+The decision of the hearing committee will be sent to both parties, the major advisor, the graduate program coordinator and/or department head, the Dean of the school or college in which the issue occurred, and to the Dean of The Graduate School within 10 business days from the date of the hearing.
 The notice will be sent to all parties via their official University email address, and if appropriate, by first class mail, postage prepaid, to the mailing address on file with the University.

-A written appeal can be filed with the Dean of The Graduate School within ten (10) business days after email notification of the Hearing Committee’s decision is sent.
+A written appeal can be filed with the Dean of The Graduate School within 10 business days after email notification of the hearing committee’s decision is sent.
 An appeal is not a new hearing.
 It is a review of the record of the original hearing.
 In order to prepare an appeal, the person filing the final appeal request shall have the right to review the records of the hearing, including the audio recording.
 This review of records, including the audio recording, is limited to the purpose for preparation of the appeal only.

-- On a claim of new evidence or information material to the case that was not available at the time of the hearing; and
+- On a claim of new evidence or information material to the case that was not available at the time of the hearing.

 - On a claim of substantive error arising from misinterpretation of evidence presented at the hearing.

-The Dean of The Graduate School has thirty (30) business days to consider and provide an outcome of the final appeal request.
+The Dean of The Graduate School has 30 business days to consider and provide an outcome of the final appeal request.
 The Dean of The Graduate School approves or denies a final appeal.
-If a final appeal is approved, the Dean of The Graduate School may determine an appropriate course of action or return the case to the Hearing Committee with instructions to guide additional deliberations.
+If a final appeal is approved, the Dean of The Graduate School may determine an appropriate course of action or return the case to the hearing committee with instructions to guide additional deliberations.

 The decision of the Dean of The Graduate School concerning a final appeal is final.